replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cgroups.md

 ### `/host-collectors/system/cgroups.json`

 This will contain the JSON results of the collected cgroups configuration.
 There will be a `"cgroup-enabled"` boolean field that will be true whenever the collector detects either `cgroup v1` or `cgroup v2` in the mounted filesystem.
+There is also `"allControllers"` array which will contain all detected controllers.
+This field is meant to make it easier for analyzers to test if a controller is enabled or not regardless of the cgroup version.

 Example of the resulting JSON files